UltraDeveloper7/Youtube-Downloader/README.md

    ```bash
    python YoutubeDownloader.py
    ```

+## Download the Executable File
+If you do not have Python already installed on your PC, you can download the executable file for this application by following these steps:

+1. **Visit the Releases Page:**
+   - Navigate to the [Releases](https://github.com/yourusername/yourrepository/releases) page of this repository.

+2. **Download the Executable:**
+   - Look for the latest release or the version you want to use.
+   - Find the executable file (usually with a `.exe` extension) in the assets or download section.

+3. **Run the Executable:**
+   - Once you have the executable file and, if necessary, Python installed, you can run the application by double-clicking on the executable file.

+Note: Make sure to check the system requirements and any additional instructions provided in the release notes or documentation.

 ## Usage
 - Use the application:
    1. Paste the YouTube video URL into the input field.